cloudwithoyindamola/NBASportDataLake/README.md

 2. Click on raw-data and you will see it contains "nba_player_data.json"

-3. Click the file name and at the top you will see the option to Open or Download  the file

--You'll see a long string of various NBA data
+3. Click the file name and at the top you will see the option to Open or Download  the file You'll see a long string of various NBA data

 4. Head over to Amazon Athena and you could paste the following sample query: